The All I Ever Need Is You album

 Snuff Garrett had actually been at Liberty Records while Cher was signed with Liberty's baby label Imperial.
 He claims to have been disinterested in her singles there.
 Garrett eventually left Liberty to strike out on his own with his Viva label.
 He didn't have much success and sold it to Warner Bros for $2.5 million.

-At that time, Garrett formed Snuff Garrett Productions with arranger/pianist Leon Russell (Cher did two of Russell's songs around this period: "Superstar" as a lone single in 1971 and "Song for You" on the Foxy Lady album in 1972 and had worked with Russell when Sonny & Cher recorded with the famed Wrecking Crew in L.A.
+At that time, Garrett formed Snuff Garrett Productions with arranger/pianist Leon Russell.
+Cher had recorded two of Russell's songs around this period, "Superstar" as a lone single in 1971 and "Song for You" on the Foxy Lady album in 1972 and had worked with Russell when Sonny & Cher recorded with the famed Wrecking Crew in L.A.